czartj/docker-deb-mythtv/README.md

 # docker-deb-mythtv

-A MythTV backend docker image built with: Debian slim, s6-overlay & Debian Multimedia Packages
+A MythTV backend (v35.0) docker image built with: Debian trixie-slim, s6-overlay & Debian Multimedia Packages
 <br>

 Uses the **Environment variables** to configure the connection to the database: